Maintenance & Repairs

 Troubleshooting electric bike issues is an essential skill for every rider.
 By understanding the common problems discussed in this guide and implementing the recommended solutions, you can overcome challenges and keep your electric bike in optimal condition.
 Remember, our EB7 and EB7 ST models are designed to offer exceptional performance, foldable convenience, and a delightful riding experience.
 Experience the freedom of electric biking with confidence, knowing that our products are engineered to meet your everyday commuting and weekend adventure needs.

 Note: Throughout this blog, we have used examples and references to electric bike issues in general.
 While our EB7 and EB7 ST models are exceptional choices, the troubleshooting tips and solutions provided are applicable to electric bikes of various brands and models.
 Always refer to the user manual specific to your electric bike for detailed instructions and guidance.
+If you have any specific questions, please reach out to our official customer support team at support@jasionbike.com — we’ll get back to you as soon as possible.

 Happy riding and enjoy the limitless possibilities of electric biking!